Michael Pittman Jr. Player Prop Bets for NFL Week 9 | Indianapolis vs. New York 11/4/2021

 Season Stats

 - Pittman's 594 receiving yards (74.3 per game) lead the Colts.
-He has 45 receptions on 65 targets with four touchdowns.
+He has 45 catches on 65 targets with four touchdowns.

-- So far this season, 23.6% of the 275 passes thrown by his team have gone Pittman's way.

 - Pittman (nine red zone targets) has been the recipient of 28.1% of his team's 32 red zone pass attempts.

-- The Colts have thrown the ball in 56.5% of their plays from scrimmage this year while running the ball 43.5% of the time.
-This offensive attack ranks 11th in the NFL in points scored.
+- The Colts have run 56.5% passing plays and 43.5% rushing plays this season.
+They rank 11th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Pittman's matchup with the Jets.